nerzh/everscale-client-ruby/README.md

     def send_message(payload, &block)
     # INPUT: ParamsOfSendMessage
     # message: String -     #     # Message BOC.
-    # abi: Value<Optional> -     #     # Optional message ABI.    #     # If this parameter is specified and the message has the`expire` header then expiration time will be checked againstthe current time to prevent unnecessary sending of already expired message.
+    # abi: Value&lt;Optional&gt; -     #     # Optional message ABI.    #     # If this parameter is specified and the message has the`expire` header then expiration time will be checked againstthe current time to prevent unnecessary sending of already expired message.
     #   #     # The `message already expired` error will be returned in thiscase.
     #   #     # Note, that specifying `abi` for ABI compliant contracts isstrongly recommended, so that proper processing strategy can bechosen.
     # send_events: Boolean -     #     # Flag for requesting events sending